Blue texture background

 Implant Shape

 Saline and silicone breast implants come in two shapes – tear-drop shaped and round.
-Round implants are most often used for breast augmentation procedures, while tear-drop-shaped implants are usually used for San Antonio breast reconstruction surgeries.
+Round implants are most often used for breast augmentation procedures, while tear-drop-shaped implants are usually used for breast reconstruction surgeries.

 Some plastic surgeons prefer to use smooth, round breast implants for most of their surgeries to avoid some of the problems with textured implants.
 Textured implants have a higher rate of cancer.
 While this problem is rare, some surgeons choose to use smooth implants for this reason.